Joel Osteen’s ‘Mantra’

 - The REAL Gospel (an article of mine from 2008 here on RichVermillion.com)

-- The Fundamentals of the REAL Gospel (my aforementioned newly released audio MP3 teaching series, in which Joel is discussed several times)
+- The Fundamentals of the REAL Gospel (my aforementioned newly released free audio teaching series, in which Joel is discussed several times)

 And let me also suggest the following “Joel Osteen” resource pages, each of which provides a generous list of other websites that document his errors and heresies (listed alphabetically):